 During the second year the focus is on the Research and Development Project.

 There will be two residential units in Oxford consisting of lectures, discussions, group work, fieldwork in schools, private study and student presentations.
-The first of these is in late August.
-The second focuses on research methods and takes place in late summer/early autumn.
+Costs for accommodation and meals during these residential units are not covered by course fees.
 Students matriculate in absentia.

 Assessment will take the form of both formative assessment and summative assessment.
 Formative assessment will take place during the two residential units here in Oxford which all students are required to attend.
 Summative assessment will be through written assignments, one of each of the three taught units in the first year, and the research and development project to be submitted at the end of the year.